0foo/till/README.md

 `till` makes it easy to create isolated Debian environments per project — using only `debootstrap` and `chroot`.
 You can build and enter a full Debian root filesystem without containers, VMs, or mounts.

+* A fast, minimalist alternative to containerization when you only need filesystem and package isolation—nothing more!

 ---

 ## Features